 Post By RelatedRelated Post

-If your lawn is looking like a DIY project after the stresses of summer and heavy traffic, there’s good news – fall is the perfect time to start a new lawn care schedule.
+If your lawn is looking like a DIY project after the stresses of summer and heavy traffic, there’s good news – it’s the perfect time to start a new fall lawn care schedule.
 You don’t always need tons of tools or lawn care equipment, though having the basics can help, as long as you follow a few suggestions on timing for making the most out of your yard.

 - Bare spots,